FirelyTeam/firely-docs/vonk/configuration/db_mongo.rst

 =============
 We assume you already have MongoDB installed.
 If not, please refer to the `MongoDB download <https://www.mongodb.com/download-center>`_ pages.

 Firely Server can work with MongoDb 4.0 and higher.
-Since Vonk version 3.7.0 Firely Server uses the MongoDb Aggregation Framework heavily, and you are advised to upgrade to MongoDb 4.4 (or newer).
+Since Firely Server (Vonk) version 3.7.0 Firely Server uses the MongoDb Aggregation Framework heavily, and you are advised to upgrade to MongoDb 4.4 (or newer).
 In this version issue `SERVER-7568 <https://jira.mongodb.org/browse/SERVER-7568>` is solved, so the most selective index is used more often.

 * Navigate to your Firely Server working directory